 Updated procurement practices have been applied to third party training services as well as several large-scale procurements, including the supply of TTC hybrid and electric buses.
 The evaluation of the vehicle bids included environmental "green" components along with procurement equity factors to gauge and score bidders' commitment to EDI and sustainability.
 Other large-scale procurements in development will include strategies to increase equity and diversity in the contractor's workforce on specific TTC projects and require a commitment by the contractor to collect demographic data while maintaining diverse workforce targets.

-8. Establish a procurement policy grounded in equity and diversity
+8. Establish a procurement policy grounded in equity and diversity members of the Revenue Protection Department and the Special Constable Service.

 Revenue Protection and Special Constables